 - Emeritus Member

 - Registered Commercial, Non-Profit, or Institute Exhibitor or annual meeting sponsor for Neuroscience 2023.
-An Exhibitor or annual meeting sponsor can also hold small meetings without a member sponsor, but attendance is limited to the exhibitor's own personnel.
+An Exhibitor or annual meeting sponsor can also hold small meetings without an SfN member sponsor, but attendance is limited to the exhibitor's own personnel.

-All satellite/ancillary events that request meeting space in an SfN contracted hotel must receive approval from SfN, register the event(s) using the online satellite submission form, and provide the required submission fee payments at the conclusion of the submission process.
+All satellite/ancillary events that request meeting space in an SfN contracted hotel must receive approval from SfN, register the event(s) using the online satellite submission form, and pay the required fees at the conclusion of the submission process.
 SfN accepts credit card payments only.
 SfN accepts credit card payments only.
 Check payments will not be accepted.

-To submit an online satellite event request form, users must have an SfN account username and password to log into the satellite event database.
+To submit an online satellite event request form, users must have an SfN account username and password to log into the satellite event submission site.